What is Microdiscectomy?

 You may need a pre-surgical physical to make any necessary accommodations based on your health history.
 When you arrive at the hospital, you’ll speak to your surgeon and anesthesiologist.
 You are likely to put to sleep (general anesthesia) and be placed face down for the operation.

 You will not stay overnight, but you will need to have someone drive you home.
 You should be able to walk as soon as numbing medications wear off.
 Exercise will be based on individual tolerance, but progression should be slow and measured.
-Walking is encouraged as it reduces the risk of scar tissue.
+Walking is encouraged to maintain mobility in your back and legs as it reduces the risk of scar tissue.
 Sitting will be uncomfortable at first, and less than 20 minutes at a time is recommended, but this will improve over time.
 Physical therapy may be recommended to help recovery.

 Time off from work is typically 2-4 weeks for office workers and 4-8 weeks for occupations requiring lifting or other strenuous activity.